Preparing Inbound Shipments

 -

-Oversize Items: In some rare cases, very large SKUs can take more time to unpack, organize and store, depending on how they’re delivered.
+Oversize Items: In some cases, very large SKUs can take more time to unpack, organize and store, depending on how they’re delivered.

 -

 Damaged Packaging: Parcels or Pallets improperly prepared can result in damages while in transit (e.g. pallets stacked taller than 72” or without sufficient stretch wrap).
-Parcels or Pallets that are delivered with notable damages on the outside will be set aside for receiving separately from the remainder of the “good” parcels or pallets.
+Parcels or Pallets that are delivered with notable damages on the outside will be set aside for Receiving separately from the remainder of the “good” parcels or pallets.
 We highly recommend taking pictures of your pallets or parcels before the shipment leaves your facility so any damages incurred in transit may be attributed to carrier negligence.

 -